Marketing

 The Truth About Sampling to Minorities

-Posted in Top 5 Tips on January 16th, 2009 by admin – Be the first to comment
+Posted in Top 5 Tips on January 16th, 2009 by admin – Comments Off on The Truth About Sampling to Minorities

 Targeting ethnic markets can be very profitable.
 According to the Census Bureau, over the next 20 years the number of African-Americans will increase 25%, Asian-Americans 68%, and Hispanic-Americans 64% while the mainstream market will increase by only 13%.
 But the same marketing tactics that you’ve always used might not be the optimal way to promote sales to minorities.
 Here are 5 truths about marketing to minorities that will ensure a higher return on your investment.